-Board of Directors list, including affiliations and their roles in the project (if applicable)

-• Cultural Data Profile FY 2016 Funder Report
+- Board of Directors list, including affiliations and their roles in the project (if applicable) - o Cultural Data Profile FY 2016 Funder Report in Submitted/Completed status.

 Statement of Assurances

 After completing the support materials section, your organization will electronically authorize the application by completing the Statement of Assurances.
 An Authorizing Official will certify that s/he is authorized to submit the application on behalf of the organization and that the information submitted in the application is true and correct to the best of his/her knowledge.